habanerohq/pantry/README.markdown

     a_pantry = FirstPantry.new
     a_pantry.use

-Pantry will look for the latest generated file in data/pantries for FirstPantry and use that file, e.g first_pantry_6.pantry.
+Pantry will look for the latest generated file in data/pantries for <code>FirstPantry</code> and use that file, e.g first_pantry_6.pantry.

-PAntry works by checking whether a row exists that matches its stacked value id.
+Pantry works by checking whether a row exists that matches its stacked value id.
 If there is no match, Pantry can insert a new row, otherwise it will employ an on_collision strategy to decide what to do (see below).

 ## Resolving foreign keys

 Any foreign keys on the stacked rows cannot be relied upon in the target database.
-This is because newly loaded records will have different keys to the those they had in their original database and any foreign keys that refer to them become invalid.
+This is because newly loaded records will have different keys to the those they had in their original database.
+Any foreign keys that refer to them become invalid.
 So as Pantry stacks a row, it examines the corresponding model's associations and determines a value id for each foreign key on the row.
 Pantry stores all foreign value ids when it stacks a row so that during a load, it can calculate a new foreign key on the target database.

 Pantry can handle polymorphic associations.

 ## Handling collisions

 Pantry implements schemes for handling row collisions, i.e when a stacked row has the same value id as an existing row on the target database.
 According to these schemes, usually either the existing record or the new record is the one that persists after upload.
-In order of precedence, it:
+In order of precedence:

 1. first, if a created_at column exists, Pantry takes the row with the later created_at value (this is not yet implemented)
 2. next, if an updated_At column exists, Pantry takes the row with the later updated_at value (this is not yet implemented)